patiences/TamaTimer/README.md

 Check out http://vanstartupweek.ca/get-involved/hackathon/ for more information.

-Check back soon for updates and news about publishing to Google Play!
-Eek!
+Check back soon for updates and news about publishing to the Google Play Store!
+Eek! :-)